ij-2005/cash-register/README.md

 # Front End Certification Project #4 – *freeCodeCamp*

 Hey there! 👋
-This is my 4th project for the freeCodeCamp Front End Development Certification.
+This is my 4th project for the freeCodeCamp JavaScript Algorithms and Data Structures Certification.

 ## Notes